aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/format-conversion-export/export-odp-to-png-aspose-imaging-java-custom-fonts/_index.md

 - java convert presentation image
 schemas:
 - type: TechArticle
-  headline: How to Convert ODP to PNG with Aspose.Imaging for Java – Custom Fonts
-    & Export Guide
+  headline: Learn to Convert ODP to PNG Using Aspose.Imaging for Java – Custom Fonts & Export Guide
   description: Learn how to convert ODP to PNG using Aspose.Imaging for Java, set
     custom fonts, and disable system fonts for accurate rendering.
   dateModified: '2026-06-28'
   author: Aspose
 - type: HowTo
-  name: How to Convert ODP to PNG with Aspose.Imaging for Java – Custom Fonts & Export
+  name: Learn to Convert ODP to PNG Using Aspose.Imaging for Java – Custom Fonts & Export Guide
-    Guide
   description: Learn how to convert ODP to PNG using Aspose.Imaging for Java, set
     custom fonts, and disable system fonts for accurate rendering.
   steps: